Posted on Oct. 8th, 2018 | By Mandy, Project Manager

 Pros and Cons of Vacuum Casting over CNC Machine

 Silicone rubber shrinks after curing which is normal for its nature.
 This affects the molecule density of the silicone liquid, once they cure the silicone rubber.
 The product shrinks as the silicone rubber does.
-The shrink rate of high-quality silicone rubber is 1%-3%, this phenomenal affects the tolerance making the CNC technology a better option.
+The shrink rate of high-quality silicone rubber is 1%-3%, this phenomenon affects tolerance making the CNC technology a better option.

 Advantages and Disadvantages of Vacuum Casting over Injection Mold